-Paul uses real again in Philippians 3,17.
-In chapter three Paul speaks autobiographically of his own spiritual experience of being freed from the law and given grace.
+Paul uses skonein again in Philippian 3, 17.
+In charter three Paul speaks autobiographically of his own spiritual experience of being freed from the law and given grace.
 He then pictures his own life in grace as a continual striving forward in grace through this life until he receives the crown.
 In verse 15 Paul begins to urge the Philippians towards the same end.
 In 17 his appeal waxes more passionate.
-"Brethren," he says, "be joint imitators me and mark those in Philippi who walk as I walk, and imitate them."
+"Brethren," he says, "be joint imitators with me and mark those in Philippi who walk as I walk, and imitate them."
 The marking is a personal, private, spiritual activity in the interest of and for the benefit of the marker.
-The marking is to motivate the marker to imitate, copy, the good example of Paul and other like-walking Philippians.
+The marking is to motivate the marker to imitate, copy, the good example of Paul and the other like-walking Philippians.
 Thus the marker is to grow in sanctification.
-What he marks is the good example of others, but that marking does not affect those good examples in any way whatever.
-It is rather to affect any and all who do such marking.
+What he marks is the good example of others, but that marking does not affect those good examples in any way wahtever.
+It is rather to affect and and at who does such marking.

-We now come to Paul's use of real in the passage under consideration, Romans 16,17.
-There is no indication in the text that real is here being used in a new sense or with a meaning or flavor different from its usage in the other passages.
-As both an apostle and as a brother to brethren Paul beseeches, pleads with the Romans to mark, to keep their eye on, to observe carefully.
+We now come to Paul's use of skopein in the passage under consideration.
+Romans 16, 17.
+There is no indication in the text that skocein is here being used in a new sense or with a meaning or flavor different from its usage in the other passage.
+As both an apostle and as a brother to brethren Faul beseeches, pleads with the Romans to mark, to keep their eye on, to observe carefully.
 This marking is in the interest of the Romans and all Christians who do such marking.
-The specific instruction connected with the marking in this case indicates that the marking is in the interest of self-protection against errorists, association with whom will endanger the Christian's faith. marking is to have a definite effect upon those doing the marking.
-The effect the marking is to have upon the markers is so important that the apostle names it specifically.
+The specific instruction connected with the marking in this case indicates that the marking is in the interest of self-protection against errorists, association with whom will endanger the Christian's faith.
+The marking is to have a definite affect upon those doing the marking.
+The effect the marking is to have upon the markers is so important that the abostle names it specifically.
 The marker is to avoid those whom he has carefully observed to be causing divisions and offenses.
-However, the marking has no effect upon those causing divisions and offenses.
-In no passage does the verb. order. indicate an action initiated by the subject of when upon the object of the okotew.
-The action of occore has an effect upon the subject of the verb, not upon its object.
+However, the marking has no effect upon those causing division and offenses.
+In no passage does the verb, skopein, indicate an action initiated by the subject of skopein upon the object of the skopein.
+The action of skopein has an effect upon the subject of the verb, not upon its object.
 So strong is this characteristic of the verb that the object tends to be reflexive.
 Mark thyself, mark a condition of thine own heart, mark not your own things.
 But always the marking is to bounce back and affect the marker.
-Something or someone other than the marker is not directly affected by the marking.
+Some thing or someone other than the marker is marked by the marking.

-This then being the case, we reject the addition of the concept of admonition to the verb, refer .
-Neither the dictionaries nor the use of the verb in Scripture admit of this concept in defining the verb.
+This then being the case, we reject the addition of the concept of admonition to the verb, skopein.
+Neither the dictionaries nor the use of the verb in Scripture admit this concept in defining the verb.
 It just isn't there!
-This further characteristic of the verb that it affects the subject rather than the object, except when the object is reflexive, which strengthens this characteristic, also rules out the concept of admonition.
+This further characteristic of the verb that it affects which strengthers this characteristic, the subject rather than the object, except when the object is reflexive, also rules out the concept of admonition.
 For admonition is a definite spiritual activity upon the admonished.
-How did this concept of admonition come to be added to the verb, refer?
+How did this concept of admonition come to be added to theyverh, mark?
 Possibly some when studying this passage had in their minds the long process of admonition being carried on for years by our Synod over against Missouri.
-A place for this labor of love, this admonishing, was then thought to be found in the refer.
+A place for this labor of love, this admonishing, was then thought to be found in the skopein.

 But it just isn't there!